PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 10:14:14
+Last updated: 2024-04-13 10:14:47
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman